wilsonmar/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 ### Markdown to HTML

-To see your markdown turn into HTML, use this online tool:
+To see your markdown turn into HTML, use the online tool at:

-   <ul><a target="_blank" href="http://daringfireball.net/projects/markdown/dingus">Dingus</a>
+   <ul><a target="_blank" href="http://daringfireball.net/projects/markdown/dingus">daringfireball.net/projects/markdown/dingus</a>
    </ul>

+Markdown recognizes up to 6 hash characters for 6 levels:

 ## Heading (h2) #
 ### Sub-heading (h3) #
 #### Sub-sub-heading (h4) #
 ##### Sub-sub-sub-heading (h5) #
 ###### Sub-sub-sub-sub-heading (h6) #

-Markdown recognizes up to 6 hash characters for 6 levels.

-WARNING: Markdown is not good about indenting headings.

 The headings above make use of `##` (called <a target="_blank" href="http://www.aaronsw.com/2002/atx/">Atx-style</a> headers) instead of HTML `<h2>` tags.